Salma Sultan

 Salma Sultan (born 16 March 1944) is an Indian television journalist and director.
 Having worked as a news anchor in Doordarshan from 1967 till 1997, she later went into directing television shows.
 Sultan had initiated a trend-wearing a signature rose tucked under her left ear in her hair, and draping the border of her sari around her neck in a modern yet traditional way.
 It was later picked up by almost all the women newsreaders.

 Early life and education

-Salma Sultan was born as second child to scholar and secretary in the Ministry of Agriculture Mohammed Asghar Ansari and a homemaker mother.
+Salma Sultan was born as second child to scholar and secretary in the Ministry of Agriculture, Mohammed Asghar Ansari, and a homemaker mother.
 Salma had an elder sister Maimoona Sultan (a four-time Congress Member of Parliament from Bhopal).
 Salma and Maimoona were great-great-granddaughter of Shah Shuja of Afghanistan.
-Salma did her schooling from Sultanpur, Madhya Pradesh and did her graduation from Bhopal.
+Salma did her schooling and graduation from Bhopal.
 She did her post graduation in English from Indraprastha College for Women, Delhi and simultaneously gave audition for an announcer on Doordarshan at the age of 23.